 - “MOST and Absortech Group in Partnership to Tackle Moisture Damage” – The Maritime Executive

 Paper driving logs are a thing of the past, and it’s clear that the entire trucking industry is ready for digital transformation.
-That’s exactly why KeepTruckin created an Electronic Logging Device (ELD) and a free mobile app which helps truckers easily create logs on their phones and put the paper in the past where it belongs.
+That’s exactly why KeepTruckin, one of the best IoT logistics startups, created an Electronic Logging Device (ELD) and a free mobile app which helps truckers easily create logs on their phones and put the paper in the past where it belongs.
 Created in 2013, its ELD device is now in use by over 50,000 carriers, representing just over half of the current market.
 But while the initial focus of the company was on modernizing drivers’ logs, the startup has since shifted to also launch new software to solve ELD compliance issues and telematics hardware devices, driver safety initiatives, and more IoT devices and software.